 One single CLB cluster (not one instance) supports up to 120 million concurrent connections and can handle up to 40 Gbps of traffic bandwidth or process 6 million data packets per second.
 This enables you to easily sustain ecommerce websites, social networking platforms and gaming businesses with over 10 million daily page views.

 The CLB cluster scales the service capabilities of the application system elastically according to the business load, and automatically creates and releases CVM instances through the dynamic scaling group of Auto Scaling.
-These features, in conjunction with a dynamic monitoring system and a billing system that is accurate to the second, eliminate your need to manually intervene or estimate resource requirements, helping you reasonably allocate computing resources and prevent resource waste.
+These features, in conjunction with a dynamic monitoring system and a billing system that is accurate to the second, eliminate the need to manually intervene or estimate resource requirements, helping you efficiently allocate computing resources and prevent resource waste.

-The application-based CLB layer 7 protocol supports custom redirection (rewrite), which solves two major problems:
+The application-based CLB layer-7 protocol supports custom redirection (rewrite), which solves two major problems:

 - Forced HTTPS: When a PC or mobile browser accesses a web service with an HTTP request, an HTTPS response is returned to the browser after the request passes through the CLB proxy, forcing the browser to access the webpage using HTTPS.

 CLB is deployed in multiple availability zones in the same region.
-For example, two high-performance master/slave clusters can be deployed in Guangzhou Zone 2 and Guangzhou Zone 3 respectively, and when the services in Guangzhou Zone 2 are unreachable, the traffic can be automatically switched to Guangzhou Zone 3, making it easy to cope with faults at the data room level.
+For example, two high-performance primary/secondary clusters can be deployed in Guangzhou Zone 2 and Guangzhou Zone 3 respectively, and when the services in Guangzhou Zone 2 are unreachable, the traffic can be automatically switched to Guangzhou Zone 3, making it easy to cope with faults at the data center level.
 Combined with the DNS resolution capabilities of DNSPod, CLB can support global load balancing to achieve cross-regional disaster recovery.

-- The business has high peak traffic, and needs to build a low-cost architecture.
+- The business has high peak traffic and needs to build a low-cost architecture.

-- The website or business requires data interconnection
+- The website or business requires data interconnection.

-- The business requires content-based routing and forwarding for IP convergence
+- The business requires content-based routing and forwarding for IP convergence.